Andrehatlo/andrehatlo.github.io/_pages/about.md

       - Elasticsearch
       - Heroku

-Projects I've been assigned while working for Rørkjøp are mostly based on creating features too speed up productivity, scalability or maintainability of Rørkjøp's e-commerce platform.
+Projects I've been assigned while working for Rørkjøp are mostly based on creating features too speed up productivity, scalability or maintainability of Rørkjøp's E-Commerce and CMS platform.

 #### Nordea AS

-My second job at Nordea AS i was stationed mostly backend, building microservice API's.
-Working here i've utilized Java foremost with reactive libraries to create rich streaming applications:
+At Nordea AS i was stationed mostly backend, building micro-service API's that communicated with third party services to add features such as payment, adding balance to an account and loans.
+Working at Nordea i've utilized Java foremost with reactive libraries to create rich streaming applications:

 Technologies used at Nordea AS: